metamx/oss-parent/README.md

 # Perform release
 mvn release:perform

+# During release:perform you will be prompted for your gpg passphrase

 # If the release looks good, promote the artifact from staging to release
 cd target/checkout && mvn -Prelease nexus-staging:release